 The smell of the sage and chaparral always takes me back.
 It was the Grand Canyon of my youth.
 It was deep, dark, and scary as hell.
 Like a game, it pulled me in: small and simple at the start but complex and mysterious at the end.
 One of its secrets was a crevice, scoured by the 1966 floods, that started a few feet deep surrounded by lizards and birds and ended hundreds of yards later in a 20-foot deep narrow crevasse with snakes.
 It took me and my 8-10-year old friends years to conquer our fear of that place, to fully discover the wilderness in our backyard.
 By then I was an experienced explorer, and it set me on a path in life that serves me to this day.
 They were the canyons of my youth but they are long gone.

 As Adam Rome discusses in his seminal book The Bulldozer in the Countryside, poor planning led to new and undiscovered impacts on water, soils, and wildlife due to the construction of septic systems, destruction of wetlands, building on floodplains and earthquake faults, and the loss of virgin land.
+Adding to that was the search for the “perfect turf” surrounding our homes.
 The synergy created by these issues helped build the 1960s environmental movement, culminating in Earth Day, and many of our existing environmental laws.
 Truth is, many cities and counties still struggle with these issues today, a casualty of poor environmental planning in the past.

 But to me, it was all about my playground, the canyons.
 I wasn’t alone.
 As Rome writes: “In new subdivisions, children were often able to play in undeveloped land nearby — then one day the bulldozers would come to turn those playgrounds into lots for new houses, and people of all ages reacted with shock and outrage.
 In 1962, for example, a seven-year-old boy from California made national news when he sought the help of President Kennedy after discovering that development was destroying his favorite place to hunt for lizards.